mozilla-extensions/firefox-voice/README.md

 ## Discussion

 If you have a bug or idea you want to develop, you can open a new issue in this repository.
-You can also submit any kind of feedback [using this feedback form](https://firefox-voice-feedback.herokuapp.com/).
-We are very interested in whatever feedback you have about using this tool!
+You can also submit feedback [using this feedback form](https://firefox-voice-feedback.herokuapp.com/).
+We are very interested in any feedback you have about using this tool!

 If you'd like to discuss the tool, development, or contributions, we are in the `firefox-voice` channel on [chat.mozilla.org](https://chat.mozilla.org) ([direct link to channel](https://chat.mozilla.org/#/room/#firefox-voice:mozilla.org)).
-Note that the team mostly works weekdays, North American work hours, so questions outside of that time may take a while to get a response.
+Note that the team mostly works weekdays, North American work hours, so you may experience a delay in response.

 ## Developing